lkampoli/kappa/README.md

     - exceptions.hpp defines exceptions which can be thrown by KAPPA
     - kappa.hpp is the include file intented for use in new code and includes headers providing all functionaly of KAPPA
     - models.h defines the strongly typed enums of various models used by KAPPA (for calculation of rates, cross-sections, etc.)
-    -.cpp files are the implementation files for the header files listed above
+    - .cpp files are the implementation files for the header files listed above
 * Files in /src/interactions implement the Interaction class:
-    -interactions.hpp is the header file for the Interaction class -interactions.cpp files is the implementation file for the Interaction class
+    - interactions.hpp is the header file for the Interaction class
+    - interactions.cpp files is the implementation file for the Interaction class
 * Files in /src/mixtures implement the Mixture class (used for state-to-state computations of thermodynamic properties and transport coefficients in mixtures):
-    -mixture.hpp is the header file for the Mixture class -mixture.cpp files is the implementation file for the Mixture class
+    - mixture.hpp is the header file for the Mixture class
+    - mixture.cpp files is the implementation file for the Mixture class
 * Files in /src/numerics implement various numerical routines (integration over finite and infinite intervals, factorial calculation, etc):
-    -numeric.hpp is the header file containing definitions of various numerical methods -numeric.cpp is the implementation file of the various numerical routines -constants.h is a header file containing definitions of various mathematical and physical constants
+    - numeric.hpp is the header file containing definitions of various numerical methods
+    - numeric.cpp is the implementation file of the various numerical routines
+    - constants.h is a header file containing definitions of various mathematical and physical constants
 * Files in /src/particles implement the Particle class and its derivative classes (Atom, Molecule):
-    -particle.hpp, atom.hpp and molecule.hpp are the header files for the Particle, Atom and Molecule classes -particle.cpp, atom.cpp and molecule.cpp are the implementation files for the Particle, Atom and Molecule classes
+    - particle.hpp, atom.hpp and molecule.hpp are the header files for the Particle, Atom and Molecule classes
+    - particle.cpp, atom.cpp and molecule.cpp are the implementation files for the Particle, Atom and Molecule classes